 One in 13 Australians will be diagnosed with bowel cancer in their lifetime.
 If it is diagnosed early, five-year relative survival rates following treatment are higher than 90%.
-Improving early diagnosis of bowel cancer is key to improving survival, reducing deaths, and reducing healthcare costs associated with treatment.
+Improving early detection and diagnosis of bowel cancer is key to improving survival, reducing deaths, and reducing healthcare costs associated with treatment.
 Participation in the National Bowel Cancer Screening Program (NBCSP) is strongly linked to improved survival from bowel cancer in the Australian population; however, only 4 in 10 people complete and return their faecal occult blood test (FOBT) kits.

 Our research aims to identify and address the barriers to participation in the NBCSP.

 Procrastination, disgust and hygiene concerns, fear of a positive result, physical difficulties and a preference for making autonomous screening decisions were identified as key barriers preventing participation in the NBCSP.
 Through direct consultation with consumers, we have begun designing interventions to address these barriers.

 See below for a list of publications to date: